-The victory in Game Two of the 2009 ALDS had to be pretty special to move to the front of October 9 history in front of the several postseason beauties that follow, and it was.
+The October 9 victory in Game Two of the 2009 ALDS was both special and memorable.
 Nick Blackburn and A.J.
 Burnett pitched the Twins and Yanks, respectively, to a 1-1 tie through six, but Minnesota reached Phil Hughes for two runs in the eighth.
 But Alex Rodriguez got his great postseason started in earnest with a two-run blast off closer Joe Nathan in the ninth to send it to extras.
-It got tense in the 11th when Minnesota’s first three batters singled off Damaso Marte and David Roberston, but a liner, then a grounder, to first base and a fly out got the Yanks up still tied, when Mark Teixeira sent everyone home happy with a leadoff home run off the top of the wall in left for a 4-3 Yankee win, and a two-games-to-none lead in the ALDS.
+It got tense in the 11th when Minnesota’s first three batters singled off Damaso Marte and David Robertson, but a liner, then a grounder, to first base and a fly out got the Yanks up still tied, when Mark Teixeira sent everyone home happy with a leadoff home run off the top of the wall in left for a 4-3 Yankee win, and a two-games-to-none lead in the ALDS.

 Even though it was a series clincher and one year more recent, we’ll run the October 9, 2010, postseason highlight second, because there was no tension whatsoever to the 6-1 Game Three win and sweep of yet another series against the Twins.
 Because the Yanks were the Wild Card, this was their first home game of the postseason, and Robinson Cano and Nick Swisher extra base hits in the second and third innings, and rbi singles by Jorge Posada and Mark Teixeira, gave the Yanks a 2-0 lead good enough for the win.
 But Phil Hughes, who would go seven for the win, certainly appreciated the three-run fourth forged on a Marcus Thames two-run homer and a Brett Gardner sac fly.
 The latter delivered Curtis Granderson, who had gotten into that position by stealing both second and third base after walking.